Who We Are

 It is the ambition of LGBTQ Domestic Violence Awareness Foundation to confront these issues and to advocate for necessary changes in both the visibility of LGBTQ+ people’s experiences and the quality of response they receive when reaching out for help.
 We aim to create change and bring greater awareness to the issues to ensure that all people no matter their sexuality or gender identity can feel seen and believed and receive safe and inclusive support.

-To ensure that every victim’s voice was heard, in 2020 with the assistance of DVConnect, Ben Bjarnesen established the inaugural LGBTQ Domestic Violence Awareness Day to raise awareness of Domestic and Family Violence in LGBTQ+ communities in Queensland, Australia.
+To ensure that every victim’s voice was heard, in 2020 with the assistance of DVConnect, Ben Bjarnesen and Beck O’Connor established the inaugural LGBTQ Domestic Violence Awareness Day to raise awareness of Domestic and Family Violence in LGBTQ+ communities in Queensland, Australia.
 The campaign quickly gained support both within Australia and overseas with many high-profile figures showing their support for the day including Former Governor-General of Australia, The Honourable Dame Quentin Bryce AD CVO and the Prime Minister of Australia.

 “Thank you for getting the word out there about domestic violence in gay relationships.
 I was in an abusive relationship many years ago but I didn’t realise it was that until I heard you speak and reflected on that relationship.
 Thank you for opening my eyes to this issue and no doubt you are doing the same for many others.
 It makes me shudder sometimes when I now think that I just suffered through the relationship not knowing what was happening at the time.”